 Producer activity in areas rich in oil, condensate and NGLs is currently generating high demand for the Partnership's fractionation services at the Mont Belvieu market hub.
 As a result, fractionation volumes have recently increased to near existing capacity.
 Until additional fractionation capacity comes on-line in 2011, there will be limited incremental supply of fractionation services in the area.
-These strong supply and demand fundamentals have resulted in long-term, "frac-or-pay" contracts for existing capacity and support the construction of new fractionation capacity, such as the Partnership's CBF and GCF expansion projects.
+These strong supply and demand fundamentals have resulted in long-term, "take-or-pay" contracts for existing capacity and support the construction of new fractionation capacity, such as the Partnership's CBF and GCF expansion projects.
 The Partnership is continuing to see rates for fractionation services increase.
 The higher volumes of fractionated NGLs should also result in increased demand for other related fee-based services provided by the Partnership's Downstream Business.

-Active drilling and production activity from liquids- rich shale gas plays and similar crude oil resource plays.
-The Partnership is actively pursuing natural gas gathering and processing and NGL fractionation opportunities associated with liquids-rich shale gas plays such as portions of the Barnett Shale and the Eagle Ford Shale, and with even richer casinghead gas opportunities from active crude oil resource plays such as the Wolfberry (and other named variants of Wolfcamp/Spraberry/Dean/other geologic cross-section combinations) and the Bone Springs/Avalon Shale plays.
-We believe that the Partnership's leadership position in the Downstream Business, which includes fractionation services, provides the Partnership with a competitive advantage relative to other gathering and processing companies without these capabilities.
+Natural gas shale opportunities.
+The Partnership is actively pursuing natural gas gathering and processing and NGL fractionation opportunities associated with many of the active, liquids rich natural gas shale plays, such as certain regions of the Marcellus Shale and Eagle Ford Shale.
+We believe that the Partnership's leadership position in the NGL Logistics and Marketing business, which includes the Partnership's fractionation services, provides the Partnership with a competitive advantage relative to other gathering and processing companies without these capabilities.

 Potential third party acquisitions related to the Partnership's existing businesses.
 While the Partnership's recent growth has been partially driven by the implementation of a focused drop drown strategy, our management team also has a record of successful third party acquisitions.
 Since our formation, our strategy has included approximately \$3 billion in acquisitions and growth capital expenditures.

-We expect that third-party acquisitions will continue to be a significant focus of the Partnership's growth strategy.
+Our management team will continue to manage the Partnership's business after this offering, and we expect that third-party acquisitions will continue to be a significant focus of the Partnership's growth strategy.